jyanqa/aflt_project/README.md

 # Exploring the SoPa Model

-The project aims to explore the SoPa model (Schwartz et al., 2018), which is characterized by the patterns matching mechanism.
+The project aims to explore the \href{https://arxiv.org/pdf/1805.06061.pdf}{SoPa} model (Schwartz et al., 2018), which is characterized by the patterns matching mechanism.

 ### Dataset
 As in the SoPa experiment, 100 movie reviews from SST dataset with binary labels are also used in our ablation study.